woodenclock/tp/docs/DeveloperGuide.md

 ### 8. Exporting wildlife data to a local file
 - Run the following command `export myobservations.csv`.
-Expected: You will be prompted with further questions.
+Expected: You will be prompted with further questions, on exporting your data.

 ### 9. Exiting the app